Th4ntis/th4ntis.github.io/_posts/2024-03-02-Wardriving.md

 # Linux
 For this you will need a couple things, like WiFi Adapters, and the [Kismet](https://www.kismetwireless.net/) software.
 A GPS Adapter and the [GPSD](https://gpsd.io/) software is not *REQUIRED* but will make it a lot more fun and adds the ability to see where you seen a specific WiFi.

+## Installing Kismet
 I am running Debian but this also work on other linux distros.
-I will be covering how I did this on Debian and other Ubuntu based distros but they have [documentation](https://www.kismetwireless.net/docs/readme/installing/linux/#installing-from-source) on installing it from source.
+I will be covering how I did this on Debian and other Debian based distros but they have [documentation](https://www.kismetwireless.net/docs/readme/installing/linux/#installing-from-source) on installing it from source.

-## Installing Kismet
 As I am running Debian 12(Bookworm), we will run the following commands to install kismet

 ```